CatalaLang/catala-book/src/5-2-types.md

 ### Money

-The type `money` represents an amount of money, positive or negative, in a currency unit (in the English version of Catala, we use the `$` currency symbol), with a precision down to the cent and not below.
+The type `money` represents an amount of money, positive or negative, in a currency unit (in the English version of Catala, the `$` currency symbol is used), with a precision down to the cent and not below.
 Money values are noted like decimal values with maximum two fractional digits and the currency symbol, like `$12.36` or `-$871,84.1`.